loda-lang/loda-programs/programs/oeis/list1.md

 * [A176448](http://oeis.org/A176448) ([L06 program](A176448.asm)): 7*2^n-2
 * [A176449](http://oeis.org/A176449) ([L06 program](A176449.asm)): a(n) = 9*2^n - 2.
 * [A176476](http://oeis.org/A176476) ([L12 program](A176476.asm)): Partial sums of A012814.
+* [A176542](http://oeis.org/A176542) ([L17 program](A176542.asm)): Numbers n such that there are only a finite nonzero number of sets of n consecutive triangular numbers that sum to a square.
 * [A176636](http://oeis.org/A176636) ([L26 program](A176636.asm)): Periodic sequence: Repeat 57, 71.
 * [A176691](http://oeis.org/A176691) ([L08 program](A176691.asm)): a(n) = 2^n + 2*n + 1.
 * [A176693](http://oeis.org/A176693) ([L10 program](A176693.asm)): Union of squares and the even numbers.